50 Latest Sale IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The line graph shows the sales of gold in Dubai for 12 months in 2002 in millions of Dirhams.
+The table below shows the sales made by a coffee shop in an office building on a typical weekday.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The pie chart below show the online shopping sales for retail sectors in New Zealand in 2003 and 2013.
-Summarise the information by selecting and reporting the main features, and make the comparison where relevant.
+The two pie charts below show the online shopping sales for retail sectors in Canada in 2005 and 2010.
+Summaries the information by selecting and reporting the main features, and make comparisons where relevant.
+(20 mins.)

 You recently went shopping at a department store and you were disrespected by one of the employees .
 Write a complaint letter to the sales manager of the department store.
 In your letter you should Let him know about the rude behaviour of the clerk Clearly state how it happened And tell the manager about the bad behavioir